The Hermann City Office is at 1902 Jefferson Street.

 Planning & Zoning Commission: This 9-member commission is appointed by the mayor and approved by the Board of Aldermen.
 The commission deals with matters concerning zone boundaries and the regulations and restrictions set forth in Chapter 420 of the municipal code.

 Tourism Commission: Five members are appointed by the mayor with consent of the Board of Aldermen; is responsible for recommending a budget from the 3 percent lodging tax and overseeing expenditure of those funds to promote Hermann tourism.

 The City of Hermann owns and operates its own electrical distribution, water/sewer and natural gas systems.
 Utility offices are located at City Hall.

 City water is supplied by four deep wells.
 Other than chlorine injection there is no treatment of the water, which is regularly tested in accordance with the Clean Drinking Water Act.

 Sanitary waste is processed through a .35 MCD aerated lagoon disposal system with two processing cells and one polishing cell.
 A .46 MCD aerated lagoon is used primarily by the Industrial Park.

 Trash collection is handled by a private contractor.
 For information regarding rates, collection times, and recycling programs, call the city office, 573-486-5400.

 Bundled newspapers, flattened cardboard, glass and plastic may be deposited at the the city recycling center on East 6th Street, just east of Gutenberg.

 Grass clippings, yard and garden debris and small branches go to the city compost site on Highway 100 East.
-Hours of operation are Monday-Thursday, 4:30 to 6:30 p.m.; Saturday, 8 a.m. to noon.
+Call 573-486-5400 for hours of operation.